Client Communication Guidelines

 1. Respond to client emails promptly

-1. Don't communicate with the client using ScreenConnect messaging unless it's in real-time during a service call.
-Clients shouldn't use SC messages to contact us for support so we don't want to encourage that.
+4. Don't communicate with the client using ScreenConnect messaging unless it's in real-time during a service call.
+We don't want to encourage Clients to use SC messages to contact us for support.

-2. If client asks where we are located, explain that we are a consulting company and we don't have a store front; we don't have customers coming to our location.
+1. If client asks where we are located, explain that we are a consulting company and we don't have a store front; we don't have a location customers can visit.
+(This almost never comes up, especially post-COVID.)

 Phone calls